romeelk/dapr-azure-container-apps/src/dapr-setup/dapr-setup.md

 ## Dapr initialisation

-Once the dapr CLI has been initialised you must make sure that the Dapr is initialized.
+Once the dapr CLI has been installed you must make sure that the Dapr is initialized.
 This is because Dapr will run its building blocks as a sidecar.
 If you are running this in container mode this means a container sidecar.